Saran33/FiScrape/README.md

 ### Financial news scraping and processing for machine learning.
 `FiScrape` is a package for scraping financial news and applying natural langage processing for sentiment analysis.
 It leverages `scrapy`.

 A search term can be queried across numerous online news sources.
-The resulting scraped headlines and stadirsts (and optionally the full text), along with metadata, will be timestamped and stored for each publication, along with the author and other relevent data.
+The resulting scraped headlines and standfirsts (and optionally the full text), along with metadata, will be timestamped and stored for each publication, along with the author and other relevent data.

 Each news source on a particular topic can be stored as a seperate feature for timeseries analysis. e.g. For Bitcoin, all FT articles with "Bitcoin" in the title and/or text can comprise one set of sentiment feature.
 WSJ articles could be another set feature.
 This facilitates sentiment analysis on each publication individually, to see which, if any, yield the highest Information Coefficient or other measures of predictive merit.